Doing Business in Brazil

 Brazil is largest economy in Latin America.
 Economic reforms have given the country new international projection.
 It is a founding member of the United Nations and the Union of South American Nations.
 A predominantly Roman Catholic, Portuguese-speaking, and multiethnic society, Brazil is also home to a diversity of wildlife, natural environments, and extensive natural resources in a variety of protected habitats.

 Portuguese is the official language of Brazil.
 It is spoken by almost all of the population and is virtually the only language used in newspapers, radio, television, and for all business and administrative purposes, with the exception of Nheengatu, an indigenous language of South America which was granted co-official status alongside Portuguese in the municipality of São Gabriel da Cachoeira.
-Moreover, Brazil is the only Portuguese-speaking nation in the Americas, making the language an important part of Brazilian national identity and giving it a national culture distinct from its Spanish-speaking neighbors.
+Moreover, Brazil is the only Portuguese-speaking nation in the Americas, making the language an important part of Brazilian national identity and giving it a national culture distinct from its Spanish-speaking neighbours.
 Brazilian Portuguese has had its own development, influenced by the Amerindian and African languages.
 Due to this, the language is somewhat different from that spoken in Portugal and other Portuguese-speaking countries, mainly for phonological and orthographic differences.
 These differences are somewhat greater than those of American and British English.

 However, minority languages are spoken in some places.
 Some of these are spoken by indigenous peoples: 180 Amerindian languages are spoken in remote areas.
 Others are spoken by immigrants and their descendants.
 There are important communities of speakers of German and Italian in the south of the country, both largely influenced by the Portuguese language.